 Overseas experi3nce can teach us a lot

 Although the sample size is relatively small, we can gain important information emerging from the countries where cannabis is legal which can tell us a lot about what the legalisation of cannabis could mean for New Zealand.
+There are also cbd dog treats that one could buy these days that puts their furry friend in a better mood.

 First, let’s take a look at countries and states and how they have dealt with the changing medical and social environment surrounding the use of cannabis.